 Our products fall into four main categories: charts, photographic guides, digital atlases, and field guides.

 Charts are big complex graphics, often with many species on one page.
 We make one-sided to hang on the wall, and two-sided and foldable for field use.
-Folding Charts of woody plant leaves and buds are available now; folding charts of sedges will be available in spring of 2019 and mosses will be available in spring of 2020.
+Folding Charts of woody plant leaves and buds, Folding Charts of sedges and Folding Charts of mosses are all available now.

 Photographic guides are large easy-to-use books using high resolution studio images.
 They are essentially a convenient form of the folding charts.
-Photographic Guides to woody plants and common trees are available now, along with folding charts as Comstock imprints from Cornell University Press; Photographic Guide to sedges will be available from Cornell University Press in spring of 2019 and mosses in spring of 2020.
+Photographic Guide to woody plants and common trees is available now, Photographic Guide to sedges is available now and the moss Photographic Guide is now in stock.
+All Photographic Guides are available from Cornell University Press.
+(See link at each Product).

 Field guides are full-length books, with drawings, text, maps, and diagrams, intended for field identification.
-The first field guide, to woody plants, is in preparation now, and should be published in 2021, by a University Press.
+The first field guide, to woody plants, is in preparation now, and should be published in 2022, by Cornell University Press.

 We also have a a collection of miscellaneous graphics that don’t fit into the above categories.
 You may view them as high-resolution .svg graphics on the Graphics for Download page, or download and print them as .pdfs.
-They are free for personal, nonprofit, and educational use; please credit us if you use them in lectures or publications.
+You may also use the provided link to order a high quality print.
+The downloads are free for personal, nonprofit, and educational use; please credit us if you use them in lectures or publications.

 We plan to make a few decorative products, including placemats for educational dining, available sometime in future.